 “I will put in the wilderness the cedar, the acacia, the myrtle, and the olive.
 I will set in the desert the cypress, the plane, and the pine together.” – Isaiah 41:19

-Did you know that every single one of the trees mentioned here is a species that we are replanting as part of the Greening Israel Project?
+Did you know that every single one of the trees mentioned here is native to Israel and is part of restoration and tree-planting efforts happening today in the biblical heartland?
 You can find out more about Israel’s native trees here.

 “Instead of the thorn shall come up the cypress, instead of the brier shall come up the myrtle, and it shall make a name for the Lord, an everlasting sign that shall not be cut off.” – Isaiah 55:13